saikiranmothe/rails_application_templates/README.md

 7.
 8.
 ```
-Loading -- I need to update setps !
+###Loading -- I need to update setps !
 ----------------------------------------

-How to Run rails template
+##How to create a rails application with help of rails template
 -----------------------------

 ```ruby
 1.rails new applicatoinname -m .../..templatepath/templatename.rb

   E.G ::  rails new demoblog -m home/Desktop/blog_template.rb
 ```